abdulrohimdev/generator/README.md

-4. if you want to use server development : just follow the syntax on command line : php runserver and then open your browser with address http://localhost:4500
+4. if you want to use server development : just follow the syntax on command line : php runserver and then open your browser with address http://localhost:3000

+5. How to create table from command, before your create table via command, please setup your database in generator/config.php and then : write on command prompt like this: php migrate modelname id:primarykey username:string_uniq role:enum_['admin','user] php migrate up (if you want to migrate) php migrate down (if you want to drop table) and then check in folder migrate, the file migrate has been created, for documentation please check on laravel framework